-We encourage all students to spend time studying abroad as part of their degree programme.
+We encourage all students to spend time studying abroad in Europe as part of their degree programme.

 “It opened my eyes to a new way of living and attitude.
 It changed my outlook on music and helped me to view it in a global, holistic context.
 It gave me an opportunity to learn a new language, meet many different students from around the world and experience different ways of learning.
 Living away from my home country has challenged me to be more open-minded, independent, tolerant and self-aware”